EMACC99/mangadex/README.md

 ## Chapter Images

-Return the links for the chapter images fot a given Chapter Object.
+Return the links for the chapter images for a given Chapter Object.
 This is a Chapter method
 ```py
 >>> Chapter.fetch_chapter_images()
 ```